larrycameron80/Reputation_API-Tor/README.md

 ## Authenticated requests
-If you make an anonymous request, you'll receive only the last 20 Tor exit nodes IPs.
-To make an authenticated request, please create a free account here https://secthemall.com/signup/ then go to:<br>
+If you send an anonymous request, you'll receive only the last 20 Tor exit nodes IPs.
+In order to send an authenticated request, please create a free account here https://secthemall.com/signup/ then go to:<br>
 *User menu* > *Profile* > *Show API Key*

 Then you can use a Basic HTML authentication using your e-mail as username and your API Key as password.
 For Example: